johnnycopes/globetrotter/README.md

 - **Application**: https://globetrotter.surge.sh
 - **Component library**: https://globetrotter-components.surge.sh

 This is a geography quiz!
-Test yourself on the national flags from any part(s) of the world that you choose and see receive a score based on your answers.
+Test yourself on the national flags from any part(s) of the world that you choose and receive a score based on your answers.
 The application is built with [Angular](https://angular.io/) and the component library is built with [Storybook](https://storybook.js.org/).

 #### Local installation: